beta-europe/slovakia.beta-europe.org/_pages/get-involved.md

 ---
 ## Participants

-The EU's three main institutions, the European Commission; the European Parliament and the Council of the European Union, are at the heart of the EU decision-making process.
-The adoption of a legislation is a complex process requiring interaction between the actors mentioned above.
+The EU's three main institutions, the European Commission; the European Parliament and the Council of the European Union, are at the heart of the EU decision-making process and the adoption of a legislation is a complex process requiring interaction between all these actors.
 Since MEU simulates the whole decision-making process, it allows participants to choose from a variety of roles according to their interests and level of experience with simulations of European politics.

 ### The Commissioners